 Amazon buyers like this little sprayer and gave it an average rating of 4.1 out of 5 stars.
 Many buyers mentioned the flexibility of the spray adjustment as a high point.
 They also found that it was just the right size for small jobs.
 A few customers became frustrated, however, when their sprayer became clogged or leaked.

-- Compatible with common fertilizers, weed killers and pesticides
+- Compatible with common fertilizers, week killers and pesticides

 4. Smith Performance R200